Spiess/scala-tf-renderer/README.md

 # Differentiable Renderer in Scala with Tensorflow

-Landmark calculation utilities can be used out-of-the-box, for rendering support, please follow the build guide below.
+Landmark calculation utilities can be used out-of-the-box, for rendering support please follow the build guide below.

 ## Build: